FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submission-criteria.md

 #### 2.5 Accurate Description

 - **Criteria:** The description should accurately reflect the project's functionality and avoid exaggerating its capabilities.
 - **Why it Matters:** Misleading descriptions lead to negative user experiences.
-Transparency builds trust within the Marketplace.
+Transparency builds trust within Marketplace.
 - **What To Do:**
   - **Be truthful and transparent:** Clearly state what your project can and cannot do.
   - **Avoid hype and jargon:** Focus on clear, concise language that everyone can understand.
 Do not overpromise.